Enumeration of k-Exceedance Lattice Paths with an Application to Comparing Chains of Order Statistics: Chains of order statistics

 That $X_1,\ldots,X_n$ are identically distibuted implies equality between any pair of summands.
-The lemma follows. \end{proof} \begin{remark} The assumption of continuity in Lemma \ref{uniform} is essential.
-Indeed, $\Pr[X_i = X_j]>0$ if point masses were present. \end{remark} \begin{remark} Under the assumption of continuity, we may drop the case of equality when comparing $X_i$'s, since
+The lemma follows. \end{proof} \begin{remark} The assumption of continuity in Lemma \ref{uniform} is essential since $\Pr[X_i = X_j]>0$ is possible if $X_i, X_j$ were atomic. \end{remark} \begin{remark} Under the assumption of continuity, we may drop the case of equality when comparing $X_i$'s, since